goripcity/IceServer/README.md

 Write Protocol
 ---------
-As is mentioned above， a new protocol class must rewrite "parse" and "packet"，maybe need to rewrite “handshake” and “handle”.
+As is mentioned above， a new protocol class must override "parse" and "packet"，maybe need to override “handshake” and “handle”.
 Read actions.py and protocol.py for more details.

 Write Logic
 ---------

-Just rewrite "dispatch" and add your own logic functions.
+Just override "dispatch" and add your own logic functions.

 Noitce